demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

 ## Runtime Configuration of SQLProvider

 In the previous section, we configured SQLProvider to enable typed access to the database.
-Upon initialization, it queries the meta tables of PostgreSQL database and create types.
+Upon initialization, it queries the meta tables of PostgreSQL database and creates types.
 These types can be accessed via `DataContext`

-It's fine for developing an application and compiling it.
+It's okay for developing an application and compiling it.

 But when the application goes live, we will be certainly pointing to a separate database!
 To use a different PostgreSQL database at run time, we need a separate `DataContext` pointing to that database.

-As [suggessted by the Twelve-Factor app](https://12factor.net/config), let's use an environment variable to provide the connection string.
+As [suggested by the Twelve-Factor app](https://12factor.net/config), let's use an environment variable to provide the connection string.

-We already using one in our build script, which provides the connection string for the migration script.
+We are already using one in our build script, which contains the connection string for the migration script.

 ```fsharp
 // build.fsx